Application Guide for Students

 This guide gives you all the information you need when applying for Rails Girls Summer of Code.
 Please read this carefully to familiarise yourself with what makes a good and complete application.

-- Who is eligible to apply?
+- Who is eligible to participate?

 - How much is the scholarship?

-- What do you need to apply?
+- What you need to apply

 - Placing your application